TOAST-DOCS/TOAST-Cloud/en/public-api/framework-api.md

+<a id="view-all-common-role-groups-for-projects-in-the-organization"></a>
-### View all common role groups for projects in the organization
+### View all common role groups for projects in the organization { #view-all-common-role-groups-for-projects-in-the-organization }

 > GET "/v1/organizations/{org-id}/project-role-groups"

 API to get a list of project common role groups set up by your organization.

+<a id="view-all-common-role-groups-for-projects-in-the-organization-required-permissions"></a>
 #### Required permissions
 `Organization.Project.RoleGroup.List`

+<a id="view-all-common-role-groups-for-projects-in-the-organization-request-parameter"></a>
 #### Request Parameter